DBT

 When in an emotional crisis, it is difficult to remember new skills, let alone apply them.
 A feature of DBT is that clients are offered free coaching between sessions to learn to apply skills in difficult situations.

-Free skills coaching is available for patients in individual and group therapy.
+Free skills coaching is available for patients in individual and group therapy without need for extra payment.

 Dungeons and Dragons (DND)